petros-d/docs/docs/test-and-troubleshoot-locally.md

 To access these logs:

-1. Access the Airflow UI in your local Airflow environment.
+1. Access the Airflow UI in your local Airflow environment by going to http://localhost:8080.
 2. Open the DAG you want to troubleshoot:

     <div class="text--center">